 *Unless sold out prior.

-To qualify for the Earlybird rate, camper and leader tickets must be purchased before 10pm on Sunday 18th February.
-After 10pm, Regular camper and leader tickets will go on sale.
+To qualify for the early bird rate, camper and leader tickets must be purchased before midnight on Sunday 15th February.
+After midnight, Regular camper and leader tickets will go on sale.

 *Unless sold out prior.

-2 or more Family tickets must be purchased in the same transaction before 10pm on Sunday 18th February.
+2 or more Family tickets must be purchased in the same transaction before midnight on Sunday 15th February.

 The family discount applies only if: